On The Spectrum Of Infinite Quantum Graphs: Introduction

 Having determined criteria for discreteness of the spectrum, the next natural question is to investigate which bounds on eigenvalues from finite metric graphs remain valid on infinite metric graphs.
 Section~\ref{sec:symmetrisation} is about lower bounds on eigenvalues.
 Subsection~\ref{subsec:symmetrisation} introduces a symmetrisation technique and uses it to prove isoperimetric inequalities on infinite quantum graphs.
-Subsection~\ref{subsec:further_lower_bounds} complements this with further lower bounds in terms of diameter and inradius, and recollects some known Cheeger-type inequalities.
-In particular, we call attention on Theorem~\ref{prop:Makai}, a quantum graph analogue of the Hersch--Makai inequality on the lowest eigenvalue of the Dirichlet Laplacian on simply connected domains in terms of the inradius.
-Finally, Section~\ref{sec:other} complements the lower bounds in Section~\ref{sec:symmetrisation} by upper bounds in terms of diameter, total length and the first Betti number.
-We mention in particular Theorem~\ref{TheoremBettiD}, a bound featuring diameter and the first Betti number that is also new for compact graphs.
+Subsection~\ref{subsec:further_lower_bounds} complements this with further lower bounds in terms of diameter and inradius.

+Finally, Section~\ref{sec:other} complements the lower bounds in Section~\ref{sec:symmetrisation} by upper bounds in terms of diameter, volume and the first Betti number.